ranthonissen/angular2-adaljs-webapi/README.md

 The [SPA branch](https://github.com/ranthonissen/angular2-adaljs-webapi/tree/spa) focusses on the setup of the single page application in Angular2.

-The [WebAPI](https://github.com/ranthonissen/angular2-adaljs-webapi/tree/WebAPI) focusses on the setup of the ASP.NET MVC WebAPI service.
+The [WebAPI branch](https://github.com/ranthonissen/angular2-adaljs-webapi/tree/WebAPI) focusses on the setup of the ASP.NET MVC WebAPI service.